 If a member of staff has a concern that is in any way related to safeguarding issues it should be reported to or discussed with our Designated DSL or her Deputy DSL.
-If there are no safeguarding issues it should be discussed with the Lower School Head of Year or Sixth-form Personal Tutor.
+If there are no safeguarding issues it should be discussed with the Lower School Head of Year or Sixth-form Personal Tutor or Assistant Head of Sixth Form.
 The member of staff must record information regarding the concern on CPOMS the same day.
 The record must be a clear, precise, factual account of the observations.

-Our DSL or her DDSL will decide whether the concerns should be referred to external multi-agencies.
+Our DSL or her DDSLs will decide whether the concerns should be referred to external multiagencies.
 This will be carried out with the guidance of the Camden Safeguarding Policies and Procedures.